ali-perseus/DAWNBench_Inference/README.md

 We run Resnet26d on Alibaba Cloud ecs.ebman1.26xlarge, which consists of 4 npu core and 104 vCPUs.

+The model and inference pipeline are improved by Apsara AI Acceleration(AIACC) team in Alibaba Cloud.

 The following instructions show how to achieve the performance that we submitted to DAWNBench step by step.

 1. install miniconda and dependencies